okfn/opendefinition/ofd/index.markdown

 ##### An Open Format for data - Definition 2:
-An Open Format is:
-- a format that can be processed with at least one free/libre/open-source software tool.
+An Open Format is a format that, "can be processed with at least one free/libre/open-source software tool".

 ## 3. Testing some real world examples
 ### Is a National Budget in a PDF open?